Wondering what to do with?… Search our handy A-Z Disposal Guide to find out how to properly dispose of (or recycle) most common household items.

 Transmission Fluid is a hazardous material and banned from Vermont landfills.
 All hazardous materials must be brought to one of our Hazardous Waste Collection Events.

-Upholstered furniture is considered a bulky item, bulky items have their own charges and are not done by weight, please see table below.
-WSWMD Transfer Station Accepted YES Access Sticker YES Cost-Chair, Loveseat, Recliner $15 Cost-Couch (Regular sofa) $20 Cost-Sleep sofa (Reclining couch) $25 Cost-Sectional (3-5 pieces) $40 DISPOSAL OPTIONS: RECYCLABLE NO REUSE YES- WSWMD […]
+Upholstered furniture is considered a bulky item; bulky items have their charges and are not charged by weight.
+Please see the table below.
+WSWMD Transfer Station Accepted YES Access Sticker YES Cost-Chair, Loveseat, Recliner $15 Cost-Couch (Regular sofa) $25 Cost-Sleep sofa (Reclining couch) $30 Cost-Sectional (3-5 pieces) $50 max DISPOSAL OPTIONS: RECYCLABLE NO REUSE YES- […]

 Upholstered furniture is accepted during normal business hours.
-Cost: See our Fees and Materials Accepted under “Mattresses and upholstered furniture”
+Cost: See our Fees and Materials Accepted under “Household Items”

 Most upholstery cleaners are hazardous and banned from Vermont landfills.
 If the cleaner is all natural, please clean out the container and put it into the recycling bin or trash.
 All hazardous materials must be brought to one of our Hazardous Waste Collection Events.